 Science is a man’s world.
-My field is not the most macho, but still it’s worth mentioning some unsung female pioneers.
+My field is not the most macho, but still, it’s worth mentioning some unsung female pioneers.
 Working on our essay about simulation in social science, I learned about some I didn’t know of before:

 - Helen Abbey—did the first computational epidemiology study as her Ph.D. thesis.
 It’s dated 1951 and was published ’52 as a journal paper.

 As far as I know, this is the first academic paper using computer simulations.
 (I’m not 100% sure—please tell me if you know some earlier.)
 It predates the Metropolis algorithm—often heralded as the birth of computational physics—by two years.
-I admire her advisor too, letting a Ph.D. student go on such a risky project.Hmm, after reading her paper, I’m not sure if she used a computer after all.
+I admire her advisor, too, letting a Ph.D. student go on such a risky project.Hmm, after reading her paper, I’m not sure if she used a computer after all.
 Maybe that was a too good story to be true?
-Anyway, a she was pioneer and the paper is very readable.
+Anyway, she was a pioneer, and the paper is very readable.

-- Helen Hall Jennings—was behind both the methods and data collection of Jacob Moreno’s “sociograms”.
-Even though there is no continuity from Jennings and Moreno to today’s social network analysis, she was of course a forerunner, and Linton Freeman and others credit her, almost more than Moreno, for the birth of social network analysis.
+- Helen Hall Jennings—was behind both the methods and data collection of Jacob Moreno’s “sociograms.”
+Even though there is no continuity from Jennings and Moreno to today’s social network analysis, she was, of course, a forerunner, and Linton Freeman and others credit her, almost more than Moreno, for the birth of social network analysis.

 - Klara von Neumann—coded the first simulation program, codenamed Monte Carlo.
 It was the second major project to run on the first programmable computer ENIAC.
-It was the first program to: (1) use function calls, (2) be loaded into the computer with the input data, (3) generate pseudorandom numbers.
-She had a famous husband, also working on the same project, but if it was a modern science project, she’d probably be the first author of a paper.
+It was the first program to (1) use function calls, (2) be loaded into the computer with the input data, (3) generate pseudorandom numbers.
+She had a famous husband, also working on the same project, but if it was a current science project, she’d probably be the first author of a paper.
 Read more here.
 I guess programming ENIAC wasn’t like “import numpy as np” either.

 - Mary Tsingou—was a part of the Fermi-Pasta-Ulam project (like the above, a post-Manhattan-project project, kicking off the field of nonlinear science, a precursor of complex systems).
 According to this paper, she deserved much more than being mentioned in the acknowledgment.

 - Miriam Kretzschmar—who, as far as I know, made the first computational network theory paper.
-In the sense that you study how a dynamic system depend on the network structure by generating networks with a tunable structure and then simulating the dynamic system on these networks.
+In the sense that you study how a dynamic system depends on the network structure by generating networks with a tunable structure and then simulating the dynamic system on these networks.
 This is one of the most common methods of mine (and many other network theorists).
-Once again a little disclaimer about that paper being the first (please tell me if I’m wrong).
+Once again, a little disclaimer about that paper being the first (please tell me if I’m wrong).

 Honorable mention goes to my postdoc advisor Stephanie Forrest from whom I learned a lot (even though her pioneering scientific achievements are in a bit different direction than my research focus).